 Keeper Coffee opened its doors in 2020 and it’s safe to say that this charming Portland cafe’s survival is attributed to their great knowledge of coffee and delectable home-made pastries that incite out-the-door lines on a daily basis.

 The cafe is as endearing as can be, with classic wooden chairs, clean marble tables and a stark white interior.
-Serving Coava Coffee, the menu is well curated and lists delightful seasonal home-made syrups like elderberry and jasmine.
+Serving Coava Coffee, the menu is well hand-picked and lists delightful seasonal home-made syrups like elderberry and jasmine.

 The homemade pastries only add to the relaxing and low-key experience at Keeper Coffee, those hand pies are so memorable — don’t miss out!